thoughtbot/ruby-science/release/ruby-science.md

 \clearpage

-#### Promote parameters to instance variables
+#### Promote Parameters to Instance Variables

 Now that we have a class to handle this logic, we can move some of the parameters into instance state.
 In `Survey#summaries_using`, we use the same summarizer and user instance; only the question varies as we iterate through questions to summarize.
-Let's move everything but question into instance variables on the decorator:
+Let's move everything but the question into instance variables on the decorator:

 ```ruby